darxiteya/TheFuture/README.md

 # The Future

 ## Description

-"The Future" is a text-based game that can be played on the web.
+"The Future" is a text-based Unity game that can be played on the web.
 The game features a unique gameplay mechanic where players interact with the game world by typing two words - a word and a noun - to progress through a story-driven narrative.
 In the game, players receive a visitor from the future who implores them to come with him to time travel to the future and save the world.
 The game's storyline involves examining objects, uncovering clues, and solving puzzles to unlock new rooms and progress through the game.

 ## Table of Contents